PRX/dovetail-cdn-viewer-request/README.md

 "uri": "/<podcast_id>/<feed_id>/<episode_guid>/<arrangement_digest>/filename.mp3"
 ```

+AND the `uri` may also also optionally include an `<aws_region>` token, to indicate
+which region the Dovetail Router redirect originated from.
+This will tie the
+CloudFront behavior + realtime-logs to that region, for analytics processing.

 The `exp` is a (currently optional) epoch seconds timestamp, when this url will
 no longer be valid and must be redirected back for a newer arrangement.